 Instead, make sure your investment portfolio is diversified across different asset classes (e.g. stocks, bonds, commodities etc), different sectors and different geographies.
 A straightforward way to achieve instant diversification would be to invest in Exchange Traded Funds (ETFs).
 Purchasing an ETF that tracks a broad market index like the S&P 500 gives you exposure to a basket of 500 large-cap US stocks rather than just a single company.

 For a professionally-managed option, Syfe provides global ETF portfolios diversified across geographies, sectors, and asset classes for a small annual fee starting from 0.4% per annum.
 Real estate investment trusts (REITs) also help diversify your investments beyond stocks and bonds.
-A ready-made option is Syfe’s REIT+ portfolio, a diversified portfolio of 15 quality Singapore REITs that tracks the SGX’s iEdge S-REIT 20 index and seeks to closely replicate its performance.
+A ready-made option is Syfe’s REIT+ portfolio, a diversified portfolio of quality Singapore REITs that tracks the SGX’s iEdge S-REIT 20 index and seeks to closely replicate its performance.